 Anticoagulant care; Blood-thinner care

 Warfarin is a medicine that makes your blood less likely to form clots.
 It is important that you take warfarin exactly as you have been told.
-Changing how you take your warfarin, taking other medicines, and eating certain foods all can change the way warfarin works in your body.
+Changing how you take your warfarin, taking other medicines with it or at different times, and eating certain foods all can change the way warfarin works in your body.
 If this happens, you may be more likely to form a clot or have bleeding problems.

 Warfarin is a medicine that makes your blood less likely to form clots.
 This may be important if: